Skip to main content

 Green Fig and Saltfish

-The national dish of Saint Lucia.
-"Green figs" are unripe bananas boiled until tender, mixed with salted cod sautéed with onions, peppers, and spices.
-Traditionally enjoyed as breakfast or hearty meal, served year-round but essential during cultural festivals and Creole Heritage Month.
+Saint Lucia's national dish.
+"Green figs" are unripe bananas, boiled soft and tossed with salted cod that has been sautéed with onions, peppers, and spices.
+People eat it for breakfast or as a full meal, any time of year, though it really comes out for cultural festivals and Creole Heritage Month.

 Bouyon